BITespresso/createinstalliso/README.md

 * Type `date 100800002019` into Terminal, then press Return.
 This sets the system date to October 8, 2019, 0:00 am.
 * Quit Terminal and resume the macOS installation.

-### Install macOS Sierra (Version 12.6.06)

-When Apple released this particular macOS Sierra installer application, a bug was introduced that causes the included `createinstallmedia` command to fail with an error message about an invalid mount point.
-Thanks to [Eric Knibbe](https://github.com/EricFromCanada) this bug can easily be fixed by changing the value for `CFBundleShortVersionString` from `12.6.06` to `12.6.03` in the file `Info.plist` (see: [#4](https://github.com/BITespresso/createinstalliso/issues/4)).

-If **createinstalliso** detects this defective version of the macOS Sierra installer application, it will offer you to temporarily patch the `Info.plist` file by applying the above change.
-The original `Info.plist` will be automatically restored when **createinstalliso** terminates.
-This requires, of course, that the installer is on a writable medium.

 ## References

 ### Installer application types